jreynolds0962/Marvel-Finder/README.md

 The use of the GUI will be new to me.
 I have not had any projects that use GUIs, so I believe learning and understanding how the front-end interacts with the back-end will also help me in getting a deeper knowledge of how more robust applications operate.

 As stated earlier, I plan to use Azure DevOps platform to build and test the application to have some automation involved.
+I will also utlize Azure KeyVault to store sensitive data and access that data through ADO to be able to connect to the API.

 ## Preparation